 Request the Mayor's attendance

-The Mayor of Guildford, who is elected by the Council for a term of one year and has a largely ceremonial role, attends 500 to 600 events annually, helping to raise the profile of many local groups, charities and voluntary organisations, as well as local businesses.
+The Mayor attends 500 to 600 events every year.
+They help to raise the profile of many local groups, charities and businesses.

 These events include: